astronomy-commons/genesis-jupyterhub-automator/README.md

 * The cluster consists of three 4-core, 8 GB RAM virtual machines.
 By default, we allocate one machine per user, and the users' sessions are shut down after 1hr of inactivity (all of this can be customized).
-* Default software environment includes Python 2.7, 3, and R, with a suite of "usual" data science and astronomy software pre-installed (e.g., astropy).
+* Default software environment includes Python 3, Julia, and R, with a suite of "usual" data science and astronomy software pre-installed (e.g., astropy).
 There are options to customize it.
-* The hub will pull a repository of your own choice to any user's directory, suitable for distribution of demo materials.
+* The hub can pull a repository of your own choice to any user's directory, suitable for distribution of demo materials.
 * The users authenticate with GitHub accounts, allowing either any GitHub user to log in, or just members of a particular organization(s).